We Stand with Kickstarter United

 What have unions ever done for us?

 If you’re in the US and work an 8 hour work day, you have labor unions to thank for it (if you work longer than that, then perhaps you should consider unionizing.)
-If you enjoy the security that an injury on the job won’t make you destitute, thanks to workman’s compensation, you have labor unions to thank for it.
+If you enjoy the security that an injury on the job won’t make you destitute, thanks to workman’s compensation, you have labor unions to thank for it, in case you find problems, you can also reach Las Vegaswork related accident attorney and get properly compensated.
 If you cringe when you hear about child labor in South America, or sweat shops in Asia, and think “I’m sure glad that stuff doesn’t happen in my country!”
 You have labor unions to thank for it.